-For public service organisations, protecting against cyberattacks is not only about technology.
+For public service organizations, protecting against cyberattacks is not only about technology.
 Employees need to understand, for example, how to spot and avoid targeted attacks such as phishing, and to use correct password protocols and authentication.

-But technology is the most important line of defence.
+But technology is the most important line of defense.
 Regardless of how security-aware its people are, a council needs its IT estate to be protected against constantly evolving cybersecurity threats.
 This means managing a never-ending cycle of patches and upgrades to legacy systems, which is expensive, time-consuming and places a huge burden of responsibility on IT teams.

 Cloud: where the security is

 Cloud solutions offer a way out of this situation.
 With a cloud-first IT strategy, hardware, software and security management are all managed by the cloud provider.
 On the face of it, this may itself feel like a cybersecurity risk.
 What if the provider is compromised?